-Now that you have picked the best cat nail caps for your kitty, check and see that you have everything you need.
+Now that you have picked the best cat nail caps for your kitty, check and see that you have everything you need ready.
 Different nail cap brands have different offerings.
 But all of them should include these:

-Furthermore, read the instruction manual.
-It may contain specific manufacturer’s guidelines on how to apply cat nail caps.
+Always read the instruction manual.
+It may contain specific guidelines from the manufacturer on how to apply cat nail caps.

-By now, you should have an idea if you really need someone to give you a hand with this.
-It will be a lot easier if you have help, especially if this is your first time applying nail covers on your kitty.
+By now, you should have an idea if you need someone to give you a hand with this.
+It will be a lot easier if you have help, especially for the first few times you put on nail caps on your kitty.

 Since cats can sense our moods and feelings, it is important that you and your helper are calm and encouraging throughout the process.

 Step 6: Start to Put on Cat Nail Caps

 Take a nail cap and gently pinch it at the opening.
 Doing this will make it easier for you to insert the glue.
 Then gently squeeze the glue into the nail cap until 1/3 of the nail cap is filled with it.

 Make sure that you fill only one nail cap at the time so that the glue doesn’t dry up.